This problem in which students substitute values into their own names, is about the addition of positive and negative fractional numbers.

 The answers that you get for the first part of the question will depend upon the names of the students in the class.

-To get a name with a negative value should not be too hard.
-For instance, if their name is Mark, then they might let M = 1/8, A = -7/8, R = 1/8 and K = 1/8.
-The thing here is to use arbitrary values of the first four letters and then use whatever is needed for the last letter.
-Of course the trick here is to make sure that the first four letters don’t have too big a sum.
+To get a name with a negative value, students should choose arbitrary values for each of their letters.
+For example, if their name is Mark, then they might let M = 1/8, A = -7/8, R = 1/8 and K = 1/8.
+The choice of value for the last letter should ensure a negative value, if the first four letters don’t have too big a sum.